 There are 16 wheelchair spaces in the Festival Theatre on two levels, with accessible lifts either side of the auditorium.
 There are 2 wheelchair spaces in the Minerva Theatre.
 Customers may not transfer from their wheelchair to a Theatre seat.

 Free Sennheiser listening units are available for all performances.
-An induction loop is available in the Festival and Minerva Theatre by switching your hearing aid to ‘T'.
+An induction loop is available in the Festival and Minerva Theatres by switching your hearing aid to ‘T'.

 View signed performances in the Festival Theatre